Waylon06/Waylon06/README.md

 ### I'm Waylon Wong ✨

 - 🔭 A student majoring in computer science and technology ✌️

 - 💬 Ask me about my projects or some funny questions contact me with [waylon06@qq.com](mailto:waylon06@qq.com)

+- 😄I'm very happy to learn new knowledge or learn about funny project , if u have good project , u can contact me and we can cooperate to complete it 👍